 Application documents must be submitted in English in .doc, .pdf or in .jpg extensions.
 PLEASE NOTE THAT THE FILE SIZE LIMIT IS 1 MB.

 - A duly filled out application form (to download)

-- A personal statement addressing your interest in a specific programme and your future career goals (400 – 600 words)
+- A personal statement (in English) addressing your interest in a specific programme and your future career goals (400 – 600 words)

-- Curriculum vitae, please use this template to create your CV
+- Curriculum vitae (in English), use this template to create your CV

 - A scanned copy of your last or relevant diploma and its translation if it is not in English or in French

-- Transcripts of your Master’s degree or your first year master’s degree + their translation if they are not in English or in French
+- Transcripts of all relevant degrees + their translation if they are not in English or in French

 - Two recommendation letters in French or in English, written by individuals familiar with your academic and/or professional work